openscriptures/morphhb/structure/OshbVerse/readme.md

 visualize the verse structure either in "binary tree" form (the default, where colors help discern the role of the accent), or in "clean" form.

+We have now added the capability to link to the current verse.
+This will allow sharing a link or making a bookmark, to return to the same location.

 Many of the files are just scaffolding for the demo.
 Installing the demo requires the same relationship between the structure directory and the wlc directory.
 (Otherwise, the relative path can be changed in